Monday, February 19, 2018

 Yes, they're hugging!

-Carmel's Harry Mudd is softened considerably here, no longer the callous SOB who would let the Enterprise (and crew) be destroyed, but he's as snarky and snide as ever, getting off a number of zingers before heading for incarceration...again!
+Carmel's Harry Mudd is softened considerably here, no longer the callous SOB who would let the Enterprise (and crew) be destroyed, but he's as snarky and snide as ever, getting off a number of zingers before heading for incarceration...yet again!

 But that wasn't the end of Mudd!

-When DC Comics acquired the rights to Star Trek after Star Trek II: the Wrath of Khan came out, they created tales to fill the time frames between the movie adventures, often reviving TV series characters in new adventures.
+When DC Comics acquired the rights to Star Trek in 1983, after Star Trek II: the Wrath of Khan came out, they created tales to fill the time frames between the movies, often reviving TV series characters in new adventures.

 So it was inevitable that you-know-who would return...